JeremiahKaren/35percent.github.io/_posts/2019-09-20-canada-water-masterplan.md

 ## Meanwhile buying land
 Meanwhile the Council is continuing its buying spree of buying land off developers in order to build new Council homes.
 Last week it [approved the purchase](http://moderngov.southwark.gov.uk/documents/s84621/Report%20593%20Old%20Kent%20Road%20acquisition%20of%20site%20to%20deliver%20new%20Council%20housing.pdf) of its fifth site in the neighbouring Old Kent Rd area[^2].

+## Replacement leisure centre
+The existing Seven Islands leisure centre will be demolished and a new leisure centre built as part of the scheme, albeit with a smaller swimming pool.
+The Council will be funding the construction of this (up to a cap of £35m).

 ## Footnotes
 [^1]: See para 34 of [this](http://moderngov.southwark.gov.uk/documents/s74525/Canada%20water%20Report.pdf) council briefing paper.